AcademySoftwareFoundation/OpenImageIO/site/spi/README-SPI.md

 If you are trying to do an SpComp2 release, forget all the steps above, you will need some different flags.

-First, to make a TEST build and release to your local spcomp2 mock-up:
+First, to make a TEST build and release to your local spcomp2 mock-up in /net/soft_scratch/users/$USER, use this alternate target:

-    make OIIO_SPCOMP2=1 SPCOMP2_LOCAL_PATH=/test/path spcomp2_install_local
+    make OIIO_SPCOMP2=1 ... spcomp2_install_local

 When you are ready for the real thing, you will want to build each of the following variants: